 There is the United States Marine Corps, which can hardly be called Marine Corps.
 But first things first…

-The creation of a domestic analogue of Marine Corps would require a cycle of important organizational measures, the purpose of which is to unite all units of the marine corps and airborne forces under a single command, giving them Kantemirovskaya tank divisions, missile and artillery brigades, as well as engineering units and Coastal Forces of the Navy.
-In the process, it will be necessary to withdraw from the VKS and transfer to the new command several aviation divisions.
+The creation of a domestic analogue of Marine Corps would require a cycle of important organizational measures, the purpose of which is to unite all units of the marine corps and airborne forces under a single command, giving them Kantemirovskaya tank divisions, missile and artillery brigades, as well as engineering units and the Coastal Forces of the Navy.
+In the process, it will be necessary to withdraw from the Aerospace Forces and transfer to the new command several aviation divisions.

 The command of the military structure should be placed in a separate building in the building of the Ministry of Defense on Frunze Embankment.
 At the entrance, knock out the inscription: “Armed forces of the Russian Federation.
 On a smaller scale. ”